 The Company utilizes a real estate loss estimate model (i.e., a RELEM model) which estimates losses on loans and direct financing lease receivables for purposes of calculating an allowance for credit losses.
-As of March 31, 2023 and December 31, 2022, the company recorded an allowance for credit losses of \$0.7 million and \$0.8 million, respectively.
+As of March 31, 2024 and December 31, 2023, the Company recorded an allowance for credit losses of \$0.7 million.
 Changes in the Company's allowance for credit losses are presented within change in provision for credit losses in the Company's consolidated statements of operations.

-For the three months ended March 31, 2023 and 2022, the changes to the Company's allowance for credit losses were as follows:
+For the three months ended March 31, 2024 and 2023, the changes to the Company's allowance for credit losses were as follows:

-(in thousands) Loans and Direct Financing Lease Receivables

-Balance at January 1, 2022 \$ 814

-Current period change in provision for expected credit losses 60

-Write-offs charged -

-Recoveries -

-Balance at March 31, 2022 \$ 874
+(in thousands) Allowance for Credit Losses

 Balance at January 1, 2023 \$ 765

-Current period change in provision for expected credit losses (30)
+Current period provision for expected credit losses (1) (30)

-Write-offs charged -
+Write-offs charged

 Recoveries

 Balance at March 31, 2023 \$ 735

+-

+Balance at January 1, 2024 \$ 666

+Current period provision for expected credit losses (1) 2

+Write-offs charged

+Recoveries

+Balance at March 31, 2024 \$ 668